 - Parliamentary and Health Service Ombudsman

 For an easy-read version of the leaflet, please see Customer Care Easy Read Leaflet.
-If you would like a copy of this leaflet in a different language or format please contact the Trust's Customer Care Manager using the details below:
+If you would like a copy of this leaflet in a different language or format please contact the Trust's Customer Care Team.

 Freedom of Information